zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 ---

 This guide shows you how to quickly install {{site.base_gateway}} with Helm.
 This guide supports using [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/), or [Kind](https://kind.sigs.k8s.io/).
-The cluster installed in this guide will be immediately accessible using [nip.io](https://nip.io)
+The cluster installed in this guide will be immediately accessible by using [nip.io](https://nip.io) to forward the external DNS request to your local network.

 The {{site.base_gateway}} software is governed by the [Kong Software License Agreement](https://konghq.com/kongsoftwarelicense/).